MLo7Ghinsan/DiffSinger_colab_notebook_MLo7/ds_training_gui/README.md

 ### how to use:

-1. run setup_gui.bat ***The GUI will not launch without its dependencies***
-2. run run_gui.bat

-setup_gui.bat only needed to be executed once since it's only for installing dependencies so just run run_gui.bat if you already have all the dependencies
+simply just run run_gui.bat after you installed or have puthon 3.10
 ___

 ### notes: